davidroeca/web-app-orchestration-talk/talk/talk.rst

     * To me, documentation is sort of a necessary evil, but one that we can minimize with a little bit of effort
-    * It often gets out of date, and because of that I prefer to jump right into the source code.
+    * It often gets out of date, and because of that I prefer to jump right into the source code
-    * Let me tell you a quick story to show you what I mean.
+    * Let me tell you a quick story to show you what I mean

 ----